nntile/nntile/README.md

 available.
 In such a case, input name of an appropriate available image.
 Argument `CUDA_ARCHS` defines target CUDA architectures to be supported by **NNTile**.

+## Minimal requirements

+NNTile does supports CUDA devices only of compute capability 8.0 or higher

 ## Minimal working GPT example